Benefits of knowledge management systems among workers

 Tacit knowledge.
 This encompasses all experientially-learned, not-necessarily-professional knowledge shared between members of social networks.
 This type can be hard to store and communicate as it does not just deal with what can be verbalized.
 It is also often intuitive, with some of it lying in the understanding of patterns and tactile systems.

 Explicit knowledge.
-Any documentation your company produces that concerns procedures, policies and the like, which is authored and designed for corporate divisions and subdivisions for use in their routines.
+Any documentation your company produces that concerns procedures, policies, and the like, which is authored and designed for corporate divisions and subdivisions for use in their routines.
 Explicit knowledge forms the backbone of your company’s strategy, which in turn helps determine how fast you can scale.

 People want to turn the tacit knowledge in their personal lives into explicit knowledge useful in the workplace.
 After all, it’s extremely gratifying to shape business processes in your own image.
 What your talent knows could be of untold value.
 Therefore, any knowledge management system must be capable of collecting and formalizing what’s tacit.

 How does the tacit become explicit?
 Concept creation in new product development is one example of the tacit-explicit conversion process.
 Knowledge is shared from person to person via spending time together in the same environment — apprenticeships are an example of this (as are communal breakfasts with coworkers).
-The sooner your company identifies the tool or system that’s just right, the sooner that tacit knowledge can be turned explicit.
+The sooner your company identifies the tool or system that’s just right, the sooner that tacit knowledge can be turned into explicit.

-# How to effectively turn tacit knowledge into explicit knowledge
+# How to effectively turn tacit knowledge into explicit knowledge - KM best practices